3dem/emhub/docs/installation/scipion_install.rst

 .....

 The following steps will guide you through the Scipion installation.
-Just be patient for conda to resolve dependencies and environment libraries.
-Installation should not require any admin privileges in your computer or compiler tools.
+Just be patient while conda resolves dependencies and environment libraries.
+Installation does not require any admin privileges on your computer or compiler tools.

-Replace ``SCIPION_FOLDER`` in the following command with the path where you want to install Scipion.
+Replace ``SCIPION_FOLDER`` in the following command with the path where you wish to install Scipion.

 .. code-block:: bash